interactions-py/interactions.py/docs/events.rst

 The function takes in one argument of the type ``CommandContext``.

-Using this event, you will have to manually check everything, from name to whether the used commands has sub commands, options or anything else - everything will be in the raw context and you will have to search for it
+Using this event, you will have to manually check everything, from name to whether the used commands have sub commands, options or anything else - everything will be in the raw context and you will have to search for it